JeremyDoss/cloudflare-dynamic-dns/README.md

 # Cloudflare Dynamic DNS Updater

-This is a Python-based solution that provides dynamic DNS functionality by automatically updating your Cloudflare DNS records with your current public IP address.
+This is a Python-based solution that provides dynamic DNS functionality by automatically updating your Cloudflare DNS records with your current public IP address!

 ## Features